-Step 1 (5 minutes): Your Morning Minutes – Planning ahead in the morning before turning on one’s computer by scheduling items in your calendar.
+Step 1 (5 minutes): Your Morning Minutes – Plan ahead in the morning before turning on your computer or looking at your smartphone by scheduling items in your calendar.
 Do it before any busywork or distractions get in the way

-Step 2 (1 minute every hour): Refocus – Setting a watch or phone to beep every hour as a reminder for one to take a deep breath and refocus on what one needs to do.
-This helps one to re-orientate throughout the day and to check to see that each hour is productively spent.
+Step 2 (1 minute every hour): Refocus – Set a watch or phone to beep every hour as a reminder for you to take a deep breath and refocus on what you need to do.
+This helps you to re-orientate yourself throughout the day and to check to see that each hour is productively spent.

-Step 3 (5 minutes): Your Evening Minutes – Reviewing at the end of the workday on how it went, what one learned about oneself, and whether there is anyone else you need to communicate with, or any outstanding areas which are left undone.
+Step 3 (5 minutes): Your Evening Minutes – Review at the end of the workday how it went, what you’ve learned about yourself, and whether there is anyone else you need to communicate with, or any outstanding areas which are left undone.
 Go ahead and do those things.

-a) Mastering Your Initiative: Creating an environment that compels you to do the things you want to do, using fun as a motivating factor.
-At the same time, you should deploy fear and pleasure as catalysts of change, developing a good story about yourself, and choosing a “fantasy world” in your mind that supports you.
+Create an environment that compels you to do the things you want to do, using fun as a motivating factor.
+At the same time, you should deploy fear and pleasure as catalysts of change, develop a good story about yourself, and choose a “fantasy world” in your mind that supports you.

-b) Mastering Your Boundaries: Resisting the temptation to say yes to others too often, being firm in saying “no” and meaning it, making good use of your transition time between activities, and scheduling specific times during vacations to take care of work related things (if at all).
+Resist the temptation to say yes to others too often.
+Be firm in saying “no” and mean it.
+Make good use of your transition time between activities, and schedule specific times during vacations to take care of work related things (if at all).